Děvín: Flora

 Děvín as a whole eastern part of the Mikulov Highlands lies in the northwest promontory of the Panonian plain.
 It is the warmest and almost the most arid area in the Czech Republic, and therefore vines are cultivated here.
 Because of this climate some plant species that do not occur anywhere else in the country grow here.
 The colourful mosaic of arid rock grass, fringe tree communities, thermophilous bushes and thermophilous oakwoods on the Děvín slopes, which originated partly due to the influence of grazing, is called karst forest steppe.
-The Děvín forest plateaus are dominated by sparse loess oakwoods together with a species-rich herbaceous layer, while Panonian oak-hornbean dominates the north-facing slopes and valleys.
+The Děvín forest plateaus are dominated by sparse loess oakwoods together with a species-rich herbaceous layer, while Panonian oak-hornbeam dominates the north-facing slopes and valleys.
 Riparian forests with pedunculate oaks and narrow-leaved ashes and quite small areas of alluvial meadows have been preserved in the Dyje floodplain in the vicinity of Křivé lake.
 Remains of halophytic vegetation, which occurred quite commonly on the salinated grazing land in South Moravia, still survive on the western bank of Nesyt pond near Sedlec.

 Summit is covered by steppe meadow, pinewood and rock.